Housing Ombudsman Complaints Code - self-assessment

 What improvements have we made as a result of learning from complaints?

-How do we share these lessons with:
+How do we share these lessons with residents?

-- Annual report to senior managers and councillors
+We send an annual report to senior managers and councillors

 Not currently, this is being reviewed.